axiell/imu-api-dotnet/README.md

 # 1) Using The IMu API

-The IMu API source code bundle for version 2.0 (or higher) is required to develop an IMu-based application.
-This bundle contains all the classes that make up the IMu PHP API.
+The IMu .Net API source code bundle for version 2.0 (or higher) is required to develop an IMu-based application.
+This bundle contains all the classes that make up the IMu .Net API.
 IMu API bundles are available from the IMu [releases](https://emu.kesoftware.com/support/downloads/imu/releases) page.

 As with all .Net assemblies, the IMu .Net assembly must be available so that the .Net compiler and runtime environment can find and use the IMu classes.
 Tools for .Net development, such as Microsoft’s Visual Studio, make it possible to add a reference to the IMu assembly to a project.
 All classes in the IMu .Net API are included in the one namespace, IMu.
 As is usual in .Net development, it is possible to refer to an IMu class in your code by either: